Oklahoma Sooners: Rugby

 Oklahoma plays college rugby in the Allied Rugby Conference of Division 1A.
 Oklahoma has participated several times in the Collegiate Rugby Championship (CRC), often matching up against rival Texas.
 The CRC, held every year at PPL Park in Philadelphia, is the highest profile college rugby competition in the US, and is broadcast live on NBC each year.

 The Oklahoma University Rugby Football Club was established in 1974.
 OU Rugby has experienced success since its founding, including an undefeated record in the 1983–1984 season, and reached the national quarter-finals five times from 1980 to 1990.
 The early 2000s saw Oklahoma return to its winning ways, winning the Big 12 Rugby Tournament four times.
 The captain of that squad, All American Tyson Meek, played for the US national rugby team, and went on to become OU's first professional rugby player.
 Oklahoma finished the 2005 season with a 19–1 record.

+Men's Ice Hockey

+Oklahoma began playing ice hockey in 2003 and currently plays Division 1 college hockey through the American Collegiate Hockey Association (ACHA) as a founding member of the Western Collegiate Hockey League.